Most Common Causes of Hydraulic Systems Failure

 Hydraulic systems that run too hot or too cold can cause severe problems over time.
 Some of these challenges include the following symptoms.

-• Fluid thinning: Heat can cause hydraulic fluids to thin, preventing lubrication and making the fluid more likely to leak.
+- Fluid thinning: Heat can cause hydraulic fluids to thin, preventing proper lubrication and making the fluid more likely to leak.

-• Fluid thickening: Low temperatures increase the viscosity of hydraulic oil, making it harder for the oil to reach the pump.
-Putting systems under load before the oil reaches 70 degrees or more can damage the system through cavitation.
+- Fluid thickening: Low temperatures increase the viscosity of hydraulic oil, making it harder for the oil to reach the pump.
+In most systems, putting them under load before the oil reaches 70 degrees or more can damage the system through cavitation.

 Poor heat dissipation is the usual suspect behind heat buildup, while environmental factors most often cause too-cool systems.